GENERAL INFORMATION ABOUT SERVICES:

 If you donate blood, it is a Red Cross policy that you wait one year after any tattooing procedure in unregulated states - check if restrictions apply to you.

 Healing is specific to each client.
-Your cosmetic tattooing will need a color boost every 1.5-3 years to maintain its fresh, natural appearance.
-Due to the build up of scar tissue, touch-ups will not be done any sooner than that.
-If you fade more than you like, use topical makeup over the treated area to create the look you desire.
+Your cosmetic tattooing will need a refresher approximately every 1.5-3 years to maintain its desired color.
+Due to the build up of scar tissue, refreshers will not be done any sooner than one year from the last session.
+If you fade more than you like, use topical makeup over the treated area to create the look you desire until it has been a year since your last appointment.

 As we age, our skin changes.
 Hair stroke brows will eventually look more powdered.